DeeJayLSP/gd-schulze-cs/README.md

 Godot Schulze Demo
 -

-A demo showcasing the Schulze voting algorithm using C# (because I couldn't figure out how to implement in GDScript).
+A demo showcasing the [Schulze voting method](https://en.wikipedia.org/wiki/Schulze_method) using C# (because I couldn't figure out how to implement in GDScript).

 Note that Godot here is being used more as an UI frontend.